Skip to content

 CMF Centrally-managed machines

-Starting with Windows 11 and currently extending to Windows 10 in the previously mentionned departments, we consider the internal update mechanism to be more flexible and as reliable as CMF for the end users.
+Starting with Windows 11 and extended to Windows 10, we consider the internal update mechanism to be more flexible and as reliable as CMF for the end users.
 Therefore, by default your machine will be configured to rely on MS Windows update.
 The default settings will perform as the following:

 - Updates will be downloaded in the background when the machine is not used or lightly used as soon as they are available